Education Tax Credits

 For most taxpayers, MAGI equals AGI before the deduction for qualified educational expenses is subtracted.

 The phaseout threshold for the American Opportunity credit is $80,000 and the phaseout limit is $90,000; both amounts are doubled for married couples filing jointly.
-The new Consolidated Appropriations Act for 2021, Sec.
+The Consolidated Appropriations Act for 2021, Sec.
 104 (H.R.
 133), signed into law on December 27, 2020, applies the same income limitation for the Lifetime Learning Credit, starting in 2021.

 Year Phaseout